ICB-DCM/pyABC/doc/sampler.rst

 Long-running master process
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-While most of the work happens on parallel workers, pyabc requires one long-running master process in the background for all of the analysis (or rather two processes, namely the master process running the execution script, and in addition possibly a task scheduler like the redis server).
-If the HPC infrastructure does not allow for such long-running processes with low requirements, one has to find a way around.
-Eventually, it is planned for pyABC to support memory-loss-free checkpointing, but presently this is not yet implemented.
-If possible, the master process can be run on external servers, login nodes, or on execution nodes while taking maximum runtimes into consideration.
+While most of the work happens on parallel workers, pyABC requires one long-running master process in the background for all of the analysis (or rather two processes, namely the master process running the execution script, and in addition possibly a task scheduler like the redis server).
+If the HPC infrastructure does not allow for such long-running processes with low CPU and memory requirements, one has to find a way around.
+Eventually, it is planned for pyABC to support loss-free automatic checkpointing and restarting, but presently this is not yet implemented.
+If possible, the master process can be run on external servers, login nodes, or on execution nodes while taking maximum runtimes and reliability of server and connections into consideration.

 Job scheduling